GED Math Study Guide: Algebra

 Algebraic Expressions

-An algebraic expression is a mathematical statement that consists of numbers, variables, and arithmetic operations between them.
+An algebraic expression is a mathematical statement that consists of numbers and variables and the arithmetic operations between them.

 Creating Expressions